Synchronizability of Communicating Finite State Machines is not Decidable: Undecidability of Synchronizability

 A \emph{FIFO automaton} is a finite state automaton $\A=\tuple{\states,\actions{\Sigma},\transitions,\state_0}$ over an alphabet of the form $\actions{\Sigma}$ for some finite set of letters $\Sigma$ with all states being accepting states.
 A FIFO automaton can be thought as a system with only one peer, with the difference that, according to our definition of systems, a peer can only send messages to peers different from itself, whereas a FIFO automaton enqueues and dequeues letters in a unique FIFO queue, and thus, in a sense, ``communicates with itself''.
 All notions we introduced for systems are obviously extended to FIFO automata.
-In particular, a configuration of $\A$ is a tuple $\configuration=(\state,w)\in\states\times\Sigma^*$, it is stable if $w=\emptybuffer$, and the transition relation $\configuration\tr{\trace}\configuration'$ is defined exactly the same way as for systems.
-For technical reasons, we consider two mild restrictions on FIFO automata: \begin{description} \item[$(R1)$] for all $\configuration_0\tr{\trace} (\state,w)$, either $\trace=\emptytrace$ or $w\neq\emptybuffer$ (in other words, all reachable configurations are unstable, except the initial one); \item[$(R2)$] for all $(q_0,\action,q)\in\transitions$, $\action=!a$ for some $a\in\Sigma$ (in other words, there is no receive action labeling a transition from the initial state). \end{description}
+In particular, a configuration of $\A$ is a tuple $\configuration=(\state,w)\in\states\times\Sigma^*$, it is stable if $w=\emptybuffer$, and the transition relation $\configuration\tr{\trace}\configuration'$ is defined exactly the same way as for systems.Let us now state the problem that we will consider